SwetGit/sales_inght/README.md

-This is a powerbi dashboard
+This is a powerbi dashboard which gives  amazing sales insights